Manolo Fortich: Climate

-Manolo Fortich is politically subdivided into 22 barangays.

 Demographics

 In the 2020 census, the population of Manolo Fortich was 113,200 people, with a density of sigfig 113,200/413.60.

 In the 2010 census, the population of the municipality was 91,026 people, up from 82,051 in 2007.
 Manolo Fortich belongs to a very low-density area which has only approximately 162 persons per square kilometre.
 The urban population is confined in barangays Agusan Canyon, Damilag and Tankulan.

 Ethnic origin

-There are three major ethnic groups in Manolo Fortich and they are the Higaonon, Talaandig and the Cebuano-Bohol ethnic groups. the latter were mostly migrants from Cebu and Bohol who came to work as agricultural laborers in the plantation and orchard farms of the highland plateau, about 55% of the residents are Higaonons who are indigenous people in the area.
+There are three major ethnic groups in Manolo Fortich and they are the Higaonon, Talaandig and the Cebuano-Bohol ethnic groups, the latter were mostly migrants from Cebu and Bohol who came to work as agricultural laborers in the plantation and orchard farms of the highland plateau, about 55% of the residents are Higaonons who are indigenous people in the area.

 Languages

 Cebuano, a Visayan language, is the major spoken language of the town.
 In the upland barangay plateau areas of Dahilayan, Guilang-guilang, Kalugmanan, Santiago and Ticala, the Higa-onons and Talaandigs speak their indigenous language called "Binukid".